The Best Foolproof White Sourdough Bread Recipe

 Step 5: Divide and Pre-Shape

-When your dough is puffy, jiggly when you nudge the bowl, has lots of bubbles around the sides and bottom of your bowl, and wants to pull away from the bowl when you tilt it, it’s time to divide it into two separate dough balls and pre-shape it.
+When your dough is puffy, jiggly when you nudge the bowl, and has lots of bubbles around the sides and bottom of your bowl, it’s time to divide it into two separate dough balls and pre-shape it.

 We essentially shape our dough into a nice, tidy ball twice.
 The first time is called the pre-shape.
 Doing it twice helps with oven spring and getting a beautiful, tall loaf of bread.